-Once created, a person or group of people will stand in front of other people and present the presentation.
-Generally, this is done by going through one slide show at a time explaining the topics or bullet points of the slide and then moving to the next slide until all slides have been shown.
+Once created, a person or group of people stand in front of other people and present the presentation.
+Presentations are presented one slide show at a time explaining the topics or bullet points of the slide and then moving to the next slide until all slides are shown.
 For example, in a business presentation a co-worker may go through slides that illustrate how well the company is doing, its profits, sales, and other important information.

 Tips on presentations

-- Keep it simple.
-Follow the Guy Kawasaki 10-20-30 rule: A presentation should have no more than 10 slides, last no longer than 20 minutes, and contain no text smaller than 30 point font.
+- Follow the Guy Kawasaki 10-20-30 rule.
+Presentations should be no more than 10 slides, last no longer than 20 minutes, and have text no smaller than 30-point font.

-- Follow general speech rules.
-Always look into the audience and not only the slides, keep a steady pace when speaking, and make sure to speak loudly and clearly so everyone in the room can hear you.
+- Always look into the audience and not only the slides, keep a steady pace when speaking, and speak loud and clearly so everyone in the room can hear you.

 - Enjoy yourself.
-If you're not having fun or making the slide show entertaining, no one else is going to enjoy your presentation.
+If you are not having fun or making the slide show entertaining, no one else is going to enjoy your presentation.